Christian Gonzalez: Personal life

 Gonzalez was born to a Colombian family.
 His father, Hector, is 6-foot-9 and played college basketball at the University of Texas at El Paso before playing semiprofessionally in Colombia.
 He has three sisters, Melissa, Samantha, and Lily.
 Melissa (University of Texas) and Samantha (University of Miami) were two-time All-Americans in track and field, with Melissa representing Colombia in international events.
 Melissa is married to NFL coach and former quarterback David Blough.
+Gonzalez is a Christian.